eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <figcaption>Figure 7. final status of the nexthop dependency of preserved NHG<figcaption>
 </figure>

-So a quick data plane refresh operates as follows:
+So a quick dataplane refresh operates as follows:
 1. find the current NHG 200.0.0.1, flatten its dependencies, and then use this to refresh the dataplane
 <figure align=center>
     <img src="images/current_nhg_for_dataplane.png" >